erwinbonsma/BusyBeaverGB/README.md

 Program cells can also be empty, representing a NOOP instruction;
 PP simply keeps moving in its current direction.

-The program terminates when PP leaves the board,
+The program terminates when PP leaves the board.

 ## About the name